 2) Give your Smart Folder a name and pick its location.
 You’ll notice a folder called “Smart Searches” is there by default, but you can change it.

 If you decide to use that folder, you can access it with Finder by clicking Go > Go to Folder, entering ~/library/saved searches, and clicking Go.

 You also have an option at the bottom to Add to Sidebar so you can access it easily from the Finder Sidebar when needed.

 3) When you finish, click Save.

-Now you can access that Smart Folder when you want items you searched for and anything new will be automatically added to it.
+Now you can access that Smart Folder when you want items you searched for, and anything new will be automatically added to it.

 When you’re in search of something on your Mac, it can get aggravating if you aren’t finding what you want.
 This is especially true if you’re in a hurry and need a file quickly.
-These helpful tips for the Finder Search feature should help!
+These quick tips for the Finder Search feature should help!

 Do more in Finder: